isc-projects/bind9/doc/arm/reference.rst

    internal name servers as the authoritative servers for that domain.

 .. namedconf:statement:: type static-stub
+   :tags: zone
+   :short: Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server.

    A static-stub zone is similar to a stub zone, with the following
    exceptions: the zone data is statically configured, rather than